danielFrancisOlivieri/templars/content/blog/introduction/index.md

 description: Landing Page
 ---

-> "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
-> <br/>
->         - Ralph Waldo Emerson

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I don't think in paragraphs.
 Paragraphs seem to be thought gussied up in its Sunday best and standing still at attention.
 They have clear beginnings, clear lines of argument, a logical movement.
 Thought in action rarely behaves so well.
 Each thought truncates the one before it.
 My inner monologue is forever interrupting itself.